webplatform/docs/css/properties/max-font-size/index.md

 |Examples=
 }}
 {{Notes_Section
 |Usage=This property must not be used.
 It is no longer included in any standard or standard track specification, nor is it implemented in any browser.
 The feature can be mimicked using JavaScript or similar.

-This property is only used when the text-align-last property is set to size.
+This property is only used when the [[css/properties/text-align-last|'''text-align-last''']] property is set to '''size'''.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification